brianweyer/VoronUsers/printer_mods/cardiactuna/power_monitor_fan_skirt/README.md

 # Power Monitor Fan Skirt Mod

+> [!NOTE]
-This mod was inspired by a mod by `leandromarceddu`, which you can find here: <https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/leandromarceddu/PowerSkirt>
+> This mod was inspired by a mod by `leandromarceddu`, which you can find here: <https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/leandromarceddu/PowerSkirt>

 This simple power monitor mount replaces the original skirt fan blanks and skirt fan assembly with a single peice version, intended to match aesthetics of the original.